Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Examples

 We can see the impact of these differences in the Betti tables for the resolutions of $R/\fm^{[q]}$ over $R$, which we display side-by-side below.
-The tables below are for the polynomial listed, that appears to be general enough to give a relatively compressed link $J_q$, and the polynomial $x^4+y^4+z^4$ which behaves differently.
+The tables below are for the polynomial listed, which appears to be general enough to give a $(x^q,y^q,z^q)$-compressed link $J_q$, and the polynomial $x^4+y^4+z^4$ that behaves differently.
 (As in Example~\ref{ex1}, the rows that are skipped are zero, row numbers are indicated at the left, and after column 4 the pattern repeats.)

 First take $p=7$.
 For $e=1$ we have

 and for $e=2$ we have